keithy/goss-ps/README.md

 # Go Server Spec - deploy as a Systemd Portable Service

-(see /etc/os-release for systems this is packaged for and if yours is not listed check/contribute other branches)
+see /etc/os-release for systems this is packaged for - check/contribute other branches

 This installs as a systemd portable service and prefers a trusted profile.